 Turbidity5 shall not exceed 5 NTU over background when background turbidity is 50 NTU or less, with no more than 10% increase when background turbidity is more than 50 NTU

-3. The open water shall be free from algae in concentrations causing a nuisance
+3. All waters shall be free from algae in concentrations causing a nuisance

 condition or causing gastrointestinal or skin disorders.